 - 2 cups all-purpose flour

-1/4 – 1/3 cup brown sugar*
+- ¼ cup brown sugar

-2 1/4 tsp baking powder
+- 2 ¼ teaspoon baking powder

 - 1 teaspoon baking soda

 - 4 large eggs lightly beaten and room temperature

-In one bowl whisk the first set of ingredients.
+In one bowl whisk the dry ingredients.

 Cook the waffles in a hot greased waffle iron until the waffles are browned and crispy on the outside.
 At about this time, my waffle iron stops sizzling, and there isn’t as much steam rising from it (your iron may be different, so check the manufacturer’s instructions).
-I used about 3/8 cup batter per waffle, and ended up with 13.
+I used about ⅜ cup batter per waffle, and ended up with 13.

 Serve these pumpkin spice waffles with your choice of topping: maple syrup and pecans, avocado and a fried egg, chorizo and spinach, fried chicken and maple syrup, sliced deli chicken/turkey with cranberries and cheddar, yogurt/ice cream with shaved chocolate and orange segments + zest, you name it!